 | African Taste

 | West African

 |Meskereem Restaurant||314-772-4442||Ethiopian||South Grand|

 |Ye Ethiopian||314-361-9202||Ethiopian||University City|

 The most frequent essential foods for the region are seafood, goat, lamb, beef, olives, almonds, as well as various vegetables and fruit.
 Due to a large number of Muslims, pork is less sacrosanct as ingredient compared to the rest of the world.
 The preferred northern African food is most likely couscous, which has turn out to be preferred in cuisines across the globe including North America and France.
 Even while most of the states share a very similar cuisine, they are also entirely different.
 For example Tex-Mex and Mexican dish, sometimes you will discover dishes that have a similar name, but yet are incredibly different.

-Nowadays, Western Africa keeps on embracing traditional rituals such as valuing water very seriously, most especially in the drier places.
+West African Food: Nowadays, Western Africa keeps on embracing traditional rituals such as valuing water very seriously.
+Especially in the drier places.
 Anytime a guest enters a house, a cup of water is the very first thing they will be greeted with.
-The West African cuisine happens to be changing these days, with the increase of beef, salt and also fat in their food plan rather than a conventional dish utilizing local palm oils and many leafy greens.
+West African cuisine happens to be changing these days, with the increase of beef, salt and also fat in their food plan.
+In the past, conventional dishes utilized local palm oils and many leafy greens.
 The beef to choose from in Africa is a goat; however, you may also come across chicken and beef kabobs at roadside stands.

 AfricanChop.com is a great resource for finding out about dishes served around the world as well as at African restaurants in St. Louis.